-In my opinion it was a mixture the last two theories.
+In my opinion, it was a mixture of the last two theories.

 Many people believe that it was Jane Boleyn who was to blame for initiating Anne’s downfall, but it has never been proved that she set the wheels in motion regarding Anne's downfall, but Jane has been called a “pathological meddler” I'm leaning towards the fact that it was probably true, events later in Henry's reign bear witness to that.

 We know that Jane encouraged the relationship between Catherine Howard and Thomas Culpepper.
 Catherine wrote in a letter to him “praying you that you will come when my Lady Rochford is here” If Jane had anything to do with Anne’s downfall she must have realised that she was lucky to escape in 1536, and if she didn’t then she doesn't seem to have learnt anything from the whole affair.
 Jane must have known what would happen if Henry found out that she was involved with Catherine and Culpepper and when the affair was out in the open each woman blamed the other.
 With regard to Anne, maybe Jane had it in for Anne and didn’t need much encouragement to tell tales, maybe she was just repeating gossip, or maybe she was just saving her own skin.
 Who knows, but she walked right into the Culpepper affair with her eyes open.

 If it was not Jane Boleyn, then who was it?

 Elizabeth Browne, Countess of Worcester is also considered to be a main source of gossip regarding tales of Anne's misconduct.
 One has Elizabeth being reprimanded by her brother for her behaviour to which she replied that she was

 “no worse than the queen”

 Another is along the same lines, it was Elizabeth herself who reprimanded a lady in waiting for comparing her behaviour

 to that of the queen.
 In another, Elizabeth suggests that her brother talk of Mark Smeaton and a lady in waiting about Anne's behaviour.